 MAC, IP, Power, etc.

-View the MAC address of the switch, current IP address, management VLAN, POE budget and current PoE usage in the top right of the pane.
-Per port power draw is listed in the last column of the ports grid, under the PoE limit setting.
+View the MAC address, current IP address, management VLAN, POE budget and current PoE usage of the switch in the top right of the pane.
+PoE per-port, power draw is listed in the last column of the ports grid, under the PoE limit settings.

-The pop out pane allows you to configure the following things:
+The pop-out switch pane allows you to configure the following things: